isomerpages/ogp-sync/index.md

       subtitle: Used by organisations like TTSH, Grab, Gojek and more
   - infobar:
       title: What is Sync?
-      description: Sync is a government web portal that facilitates sharing of COVID-19 data between employees and organisations that was build by OGP in collaboration with MOH.
+      description: Sync is a platform built by Open Government Products that enables employees to instantly share official COVID-19 test results and records with employers.
       button: About Sync
       url: /about-sync
   - infopic:
       title: Add recipients
       subtitle: For Employees
-      description: Employees can give consent to organisation(s) to access their COVID-19 records.
+      description: Employees can choose who they share their COVID-19 data with on Sync.
 Consent can be revoked at any time.
       button: Learn more
       alt: Image alt text
       url: /for-employees/add-recipient